 The IMDI first published Mushrooms for Dyes, Paper, Pigments & Myco-Stix™ in 2007.
 The book details the history and science of the mushroom arts.
 It shows how to extract substances from fungi to make dyes, paper, watercolors, and crayons.
 The book is available from Fungi Perfecti domestically, with international sales through The Net Loft.

-The IMDI Travel Grant has been given to help an individual attend each IFFF Symposia since 1985.
-All funds raised by the sale of Miriam’s book, Mushrooms for Dyes, Paper, Pigments & Myco-Stix™ support:
+The IMDI Travel Grant has helped individuals attend each IFFF Symposia since 1985.
+All funds raised by the sale of Miriam’s book, Mushrooms for Dyes, Paper, Pigments & Myco-Stix™ support keeping this important book in print and funding the IMDI Travel Grant.

 The INTERNATIONAL MUSHROOM DYE INSTITUTE was established in 1985.
 The board of directors has been very stable over the years.
 As of 2023 we have three new board members!
 Learn more about the board HERE.